klqi/EDI-NES-LTER-2019/README.md

     analyzing the percent biovolume of higher ranking groups in samplesi across latitude.
     Currently, it draws data from the automatic classifier data from the IFCB dashboard, but it can use manual classification data as well.
+The jupyter notebook includes a bash script that can be run from any unix machine, creating the required files to make the analysis.

     Dependencies and Requirements:
         - Python 3.6
         - JupyterLab
         - pandas
+        - tkinter
         - numpy
         - matplotlib
         - Unix Shell